orourkedd/effects-as-data/README.md

 When using in Node: `require('effects-as-data')`
 When using in the browser (or in an old version of node): `require('effects-as-data/es5')`

+## Pure Functions and Effects-as-data

+Pure functions are almost magical compared to normal functions.
+In fact, impure functions are not really functions (they are more like scripts).
+Pure functions are easy to test, are composable, and are not as concerned with dependencies.
+All around, pure functions are easier to use.

+In Javascript, there is no built-in way to write a pure function that can also perform a <a href="https://en.wikipedia.org/wiki/Side_effect_(computer_science)">side effect</a> (i.e. write to a database, http request, etc).
+Because of this we end up writing difficult to test spaghetti code and resort to brittle testing techniques like mocking and dependency injection.

+In comes effects-as-data.
+Effects-as-data is a runtime that allows you to write pure functions that merely declare side effects (commands).
+This allows you to write ALL of your business logic as pure functions.

+Why generators?
+Generators allow us to write pure functions that perform multiple side effects.
+The best you can do with a normal pure function is to return multiple side effects that are run in parallel.

+Effects-as-data does not think in terms of `yield`, `return`'s, `throw`'s, etc.  In effects-as-data, there are only `inputs` and `outputs`.
+The function arguments and the return value from a `yield` are considered inputs. `yield`-ing out a command, `return`-ing from the function, and `throw`-ing an error are considered outputs.
+By only thining in terms of inputs and outputs, a Javascript generator that can receive arguments, `yield` in and out, `throw` and `return` can be used a pure function.
+The litmus test I use for determining purity is to ask the question: can I close over this construct with a pure function?

 ## Getting Started From Scratch